thombashi/SimpleSQLite/README.rst

 Summary
 -------

-SimpleSQLite is a python library to simplify the table creation and data insertion in SQLite database.
+SimpleSQLite is a python library to simplify the table creation and data insertion into SQLite database.

 Features
 --------